Hebrew source: טיפול ביתי תומך (טיפול פליאטיבי)

 From All Rights (Kol-Zchut) (www.kolzchut.org.il)

-The health plans operate special units for medical, assistive and rehabilitation care for patients who are home-bound
+The health plans operate special units for medical, nursing and rehabilitation care for patients who are home-bound

 Cancer patients may also receive supportive care from the Israel Cancer Association